-In a remote island community far from major healthcare facilities, Cobhair Bharraigh provides essential support for people living with dementia - many of whom revert to speaking Gaelic as they age - with bilingual staff ensure no one is excluded.
+In a remote island community far from major healthcare facilities, Cobhair Bharraigh provides essential support for former seafarers living with dementia and their families.
+As they age, many seafarers revert to speaking Gaelic, Cobhair Bharraigh has bilingual staff to ensure inclusive care.

 Castlebay, Isle of Barra

 For nearly a decade, care services manager Margaret Ann Beggs has been at the heart of Cobhair Bharraigh, a charity providing vital support to the retired seafarers of Barra and Vatersay, remote islands in Scotland’s Outer Hebrides.
-Seafaring runs through the veins of the islands’ families, including her own.
-As Margaret Ann puts it, “There’s not a single family on this island that doesn’t have at least one seafarer.”
+Seafaring runs through the veins of the islanders.
+As Margaret Ann says, “There’s not a single family on this island that doesn’t have at least one seafarer.”

-Cobhair Bharraigh operates a daycare centre, accommodating up to 13 people per day.
-It Margaret Ann feels it’s important that no one feels left out, so many of the staff are bilingual.
-“If someone's telling a story in Gaelic, one of our carers can translate it into English so that everybody can laugh along”, she adds.
+Cobhair Bharraigh operates a daycare centre with space for 13 people.
+Many of the staff are bilingual.
+“If someone's telling a story in Gaelic, one of our carers can translate it into English so that everybody can laugh along”, Margaret Ann adds.

-One of Cobhair Bharraigh’s most successful initiatives is its Men’s Club, specifically designed for former seafarers.
+One of Cobhair Bharraigh’s most successful initiatives is its Men’s Club.
 Margaret Ann explains that many single men who spent their lives at sea struggle with isolation and find it difficult to form lasting connections on the island.

 Margaret Ann